gojekfarm/ogi/README.md

 ### consumer

-> this package prvides a `Consume(consumer)` method to be able to munch on any kafka-topic,
+> this package provides a `Consume(consumer)` method to be able to munch on any kafka-topic,
 >
 > currently `confluent-kafka` implementation for consumer is available and can be configured and passed